-Figure 12-6 $F_2^p(x, Q^2)$ as a function of x and for different intervals of Q^2 between the incoming lepton l (frequently an electron) and one quark of the nucleon carrying a fraction "x" of the total nucleon momentum.
+Figure 12-6 $F_2^p(x, Q^2)$ as a function of x and for different intervals of Q^2

 We can identify two stages in the process: the first stage consists in an almost elastic scattering

 The scattering takes place via the exchange of a virtual photon or a Z boson carrying a momentum transfer q'.
 This first stage involves the structure function $F(x, Q^2)$ which contains the information of how the momentum of the nucleon is shared among the different constituents.
 This structure function will be introduced below.